Lisa Carr- Executive Director

 The most important thing I learned before high school was whom I surrounded myself with matters.
 I needed to choose friends who wanted the best for me and inspired me to be the best I could be.
-I am in my third year of working for San Juan Foundation/GEAR UP.
+I started working for San Juan Foundation/GEAR UP in 2018.
 The most inspiring part about my job is helping someone reach their potential.
 We are often our worst critics and being able to help someone see that they are capable of doing so much more than they ever thought they would is what sparks the fire in me.
 The best piece of advice I've ever been given is that most things don't matter.
 It doesn't matter what you wear, what someone says, what music you listen to, or even what someone thinks about you.
 It doesn't even matter where or how you were raised.
 What matters is who you choose to become.

 I was born in Murray, UT, and moved to Blanding when I was 4, and have grown up here ever since.
 My favorite types of people to be around are those who are funny and positive.
 I also love Italian food.
 The most important thing I learned before high school was to not give up on my dreams.The best piece of advice I've ever been given to just be myself.
 I have worked for San Juan Foundation for 5 years and if I were to write my own job title I would call myself the Data Master.
 The most inspiring part of my job is meeting all kinds of new people and learning something new on a daily basis.